1337joe/du-mocks/README.md

 # DU Mocks

-Mock objects for use testing DU scripts offline.
+Mock objects for use testing Dual Universe scripts offline.

 To use this project simply place the project root directory on your lua package path and load modules with the `dumocks.` prefix, like so: